dobschal/edition-bohemica/README.md

 The URL in the server app to the mongo db needs to be changed to `mongodb://mongodb:27017/edition-bohemica`.
 Because the network is setup via Docker.

+### Backups

+Checkout the backup.sh script.
+It copies all relevant files into `~/backups` on the machine.

 ## Nginx